François St-Laurent: Off-ice contributions

 In the winter of 2007, St-Laurent took part in the first "Zebras Care" program that the National Hockey League Officials Association put together.

-As part of the 40th anniversary of the Officials Association, a logo was created by St-Laurent to help commemorate the milestone.
+As part of the 40th anniversary of the NHLOA, a logo was created by St-Laurent to help commemorate the milestone.

 Between 2013 and 2015, St-Laurent ran a summer development camp for referees.
 Camps were held in Saint-Constant, Quebec in 2014 and Brossard, Quebec in both 2013 and 2015.
 In the 2015 camp, the participants worked games in L’Expérience HockeySuprématie.com, a tournament with proceeds going towards various charities.

 During the summer of 2014, he was a speaker in Hockey Quebec's Provincial Elite Officials Program.

 For the 2019-20 hockey season, St-Laurent (along with the other French-Canadian officials in the NHL) was featured in a video produced by Hockey Quebec, under a theme of "no ref, no match".

 Personal life

-St-Laurent was a goaltender growing up, while spending the late stages of his playing career on the bench as the backup.
-He has been based in the Raleigh, North Carolina area since 2010, upon getting promoted to the full-time officiating roster.
+St-Laurent was a goaltender in his youth, spending the late stages of his playing career on the bench as the backup.
+He has been based in the Raleigh, North Carolina area since 2010, upon his promotion to the full-time officiating roster.